mdlog/zama-dapp-tutorial/TUTORIAL.md

 - ✅ Understand the basics of FHEVM and why it matters
 - ✅ Set up a complete FHEVM development environment
-- ✅ Build and deploy a confidential smart contract
+- ✅ Build and deploy a FHEVM-inspired smart contract
-- ✅ Create a React frontend that interacts with encrypted data
+- ✅ Create a React frontend with multiple interaction modes
 - ✅ Experience the **Encryption → Computation → Decryption** workflow
+- ✅ Learn about encrypted operations: arithmetic, comparison, and random generation
+- ✅ Understand threshold checking and max value operations
 - ✅ Be confident to start experimenting with more advanced FHE use cases

 ## 🔧 Prerequisites